AayushKamath/EECS6895_finalproject/Readme.md

 - Allows users to manage investment portfolios and track their performance.
 - Utilizes machine learning techniques to identify financial trends and optimize portfolio allocation.
-- Navigate through the application to manage your investment portfolio.
+- Navigate through the application to manage your investment portfolio and predict the time series data given the past data.
-- Utilize the machine learning features to analyze financial trends and optimize portfolio allocation.
 - Monitor the performance of your investments through visualizations.

 ## Technologies Used